PetarSimonovic/ico/README.md

 ## Usage

-Ico generates the indices and vertices required to create an icosahedron or icosphere using SceneKit.
+Ico generates the indices and vertices required to create an icosahedron or icosphere.

-The accompanying views use that data to create the shapes.
+It returns the indices as [Int32] and the vertices as [SCNVector3] so the values can be plugged straight into SceneKit's geometry generators.

-Ico's data could, however, be modified to create stranger geometries.
+Ico's data could, however, be translated into other formats or modified to create stranger geometries.

+The accompanying views use that data to create the shapes in a sample iOS app.

 ### Icosphere generation